-Here are some of the winning Images of AAP Magazine’s “23 Women” contest
+Here are some of the winning images of AAP Magazine’s ‘23 Women’ contest

 Aline Smithson/Aline Smithson

-“Arrangement in Green and Black , Portrait of the Photographer’s Mother”
+‘Arrangement in Green and Black, Portrait of the Photographer’s Mother’

 Aline Smithson/Aline Smithson